-Our first finished project from our two Indiana reclaimed bowling lanes is a bench/console, perfect for sitting, reading, and displaying a TV, record player, or anything you don’t want on the floor.
+Our first finished project from our two Indiana reclaimed bowling lane is a bench/console, perfect for sitting, reading, and displaying a TV, record player, or anything you don’t want on the floor.

 We built it out of part of one of the lanes, acquired from Architectural Anarchy.
 It’s part of a series of furniture we’re making over the next few months, highlighting the lanes’ lovely maple wood, charming arrow detail and smooth, straight lines.